 The Hornady 250 grain FTX .450 Bushmaster has performed flawlessly for me with all one shot kills on 2,200+ lbs Bull Bison, 220 lbs Wild Boar, Black Hawaiian Sheep, Corsican Sheep and a 310 lbs Wild Pig Sow.

 He also reported full penetration on American Bison using Hornady’s 250-grain 450 Bushmaster ammo.
 It’s safe to say that this stuff works on big animals.

 Some of the most powerful 450 Bushmaster loads are sold by Buffalo Bore.
 I like their ammo, it’s pretty impressive.
 Buffalo Bore 450 ammo is loaded with heavier bullets than other manufacturers and is loaded to max pressures.

-They have 275-grain a 275-grain copper hollow pont going 200 fps, a 300 grain hollow point load that going 1950 fps, and a 360 grain hardcast going 1700 fps designed for maximum penetration on dangerous game.
+They have 275-grain a 275-grain copper hollow point going 200 fps, a 300-grain hollow point load that goes 1950 fps, and a 360-grain hardcast going 1700 fps designed for maximum penetration on dangerous game.